Ode to Autumn Walking Retreats - Back for 2022!

 Please only book the Saturday if you cannot make a weekday, so that people who work in the week can come too!

-The walk itself is predominantly flat - apart from the ascent of St Catherine's Hill, which is a mix of steps and a chalky path.
-For a short section, it's relatively steep and strenuous!
-You don't need to be an Olympian to scale it, but you'll want to be steady on your feet.
+While most of the walk is quite flat, the ascent of St Catherine's Hill, which is a mix of steps and a chalky path, is relatively steep and strenuous.
+You don't need to be an Olympian to scale it, but you'll need to be steady on your feet and physically healthy.

 We're standing up for most of the afternoon, from 12.45 through to 5ish when we return for evensong at the cathedral.
-There aren't many benches en route so you might like to bring something to sit down on, if you want to sit on the grass occasionally, like a light coat.
+There aren't many benches en route so you might like to bring something to sit on, if you want to sit on the grass occasionally, like a light coat (or a shooting stick).

 There are toilets close to our meeting point at the cathedral, but none after that until we return at 5pm.